High-fidelity two-qubit gates with transmon qubits using bipolar flux pulses and tunable couplers: RESULTS

 where $\rho$ is the system's density matrix, and $c_{j,i}$ are jump operators defined as in Ref.~\cite{Negîrneac_Ali_Muthusubramanian_Battistel_Sagastizabal_Moreira_Marques_Vlothuizen_Beekman_Zachariadis_et_2021}.
 For our model, we defined the pure dephasing time of the qubit~1 as $T_{\phi,1}^E = \left( \frac{1}{T_{2,1}^E} - \frac{1}{2T_{1,1}} \right)^{-1},$ assuming that the built-in echo effect of bipolar pulses suppresses low-frequency noise.
 To determine the fidelity, we use the principle of quantum process tomography.
 First, we prepare $N$ states from the set $\{ \ket{0}, \ket{1}, \ket{+}, \ket{-} \} \otimes \{ \ket{0}, \ket{1}, \ket{+}, \ket{-} \}$ and simulate state evolution for both noisy and noiseless cases for each $k$-th state, obtaining $\rho_{\text{noisy}}^k(t_p)$ and $\rho_0^k(t_p)$ respectively for various $t_p$.
 Then we calculated the fidelity using the formula \cite{Jozsa_1994}:

-We run simulations using our circuit parameters from Table~1 and obtained a decoherence-induced error of $1 - F = 3.4 \times 10^{-4}$ for 20-ns pulses, corresponding to 40\,ns CPhase gate without delays.
-This result compares well with the experimentally estimated decoherence-induced gate error of $3.3 \times 10^{-4}$.
+We first ran simulations using our circuit parameters from Table~1 and obtained a decoherence-induced error of $1 - F = 3.4 \times 10^{-4}$ for 20-ns pulses, corresponding to an ideal 40 ns CPhase gate without delays.
+This result compares well with the experimental estimate of $3.3 \times 10^{-4}$ for the decoherence-induced error of the ideal gate.
+We then simulated the gates corresponding to our experimental pulse sequence, which consisted of pulses with an interleaved 40 ns delay and a 20 ns delay after the gate.
+The simulated decoherence error for the 100 ns gate (including delays) was $1.6 \times 10^{-3}$, in good agreement with the experimentally estimated value of $1.8 \times 10^{-3}$.

-Since we could not directly measure coherence of the tunable coupler, we assumed $T_{1,c} = T_{\phi,c}^E = 1\,\mu\text{s}$.
+Since we were unable to directly measure the coherence of the tunable coupler, we assumed $T_{1,c} = T_{\phi,c}^E = 1\,\mu\text{s}$.
 We simulated the case where noise was applied only to the coupler and observed an order-of-magnitude lower error compared to the fully noisy model, indicating the coupler's negligible contribution to total decoherence.

-The results demonstrate that fidelity is primarily limited by imperfections in control pulses.
-99.9\% fidelity is achievable through optimized pulse shaping and reduced delays.
+The results obtained can also be compared to the analytical estimate of the decoherence-induced error \cite{chu2021coupler, marxer2023long}: